zzonyo/trust-docs-test/source/index.html.md

 The field ID returned by the information interface linear-swap-api/v1/swap_order_detail is a globally unique transaction identifier. if a maker order is matched multiple times, a trade will be pushed once there is a transaction matched.

-### Q4: What is the delay for the round trip of huobi swap?
+### Q4: What is the delay for the round trip of huobi USDT swap?

 At present,it normally takes about 200-300ms from placing the order to getting the status of the order.